meilisearch/documentation/guides/advanced_guides/settings.md

 - `<Object>` (Object, defaults to `{}`)

-  An object that contains all synonyms and their associated words.
+  An object that contains words with a list of their associated synonyms.

 #### Example